augcos/Gophercises/README.md

 # Gophexercises
 ## Introduction
 Gophexercises are a group of tutorial Golang exercises created by Jon Calhoun.
-You can visit his website [here](https://courses.calhoun.io)
+You can visit his website [here](https://courses.calhoun.io).
+This repository consists in my implementation of the Gophexercises with additional modifactions to improve the code.

 ## Development
 All exercises were developed using Go v1.17.3.